-- 4.1 Licensed premises, especially those operating late at night and in the early hours of the morning, can sometimes cause a range of nuisances impacting on communities and people living, working or sleeping in the vicinity of the premises. - 4.2 In relation to "the prevention of public nuisance" the Council will seek to minimise the extent to which residents are disturbed late at night and seek to protect the amenity of residents and businesses in the vicinity of licensed premises. - 4.3 Where appropriate, applicants are recommended to seek advice from the Council's Environmental Protection Section when considering prevention of public nuisance and developing their operating schedules. - 4.4 Where appropriate applicants are recommended to provide a noise management plan with their application.
-Examples where this might be appropriate are outdoor events or late evening venues. - 4.5 Where the Council's discretion has been engaged following the receipt of a relevant representation the Council will take into account the adequacy of measures proposed to deal with the potential for nuisance and/or anti-social behaviour having regard to all the circumstances of the application.
-In particular, the Council will consider any action that the applicant has taken or is proposing with regard to the following: - prevention of noise and vibration escaping from the premises, including music, noise from ventilation equipment, and human voices.
-Such measures may include the installation of soundproofing, air conditioning, acoustic lobbies and sound limitation devices: - preventing disturbance by customers arriving at or leaving the premises, particularly between the hours of 11.00 pm and 7.00 am; - preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - iv) the use of gardens and other open-air areas; - v) the location of external lighting, including security lighting; - vi) other appropriate measures to prevent nuisance, such as the employment of registered door supervisors or the use of CCTV; - vii) preventing the consumption or supply of illegal drugs, including search procedures; - viii) whether the premises would lead to increased refuse storage or disposal problems, or additional litter (including fly posters and illegal placards) in the vicinity of the premises or that the manner of storage of any other waste materials does not adversely impact on public safety; - ix) any history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licensees.
-(Similarly cognisance will be taken of any evidence showing good management and no previous nuisance complaint history.) - x) to utilise effective means of reducing disorder by communicating with other licensees and the Police in communicating information regarding the potential for anti-social or criminal behaviour. (e.g. radios, pagers, ring rounds, membership of Stroud Safe etc.)
+- ii) preventing noise from marquees and similar structures, which generally have poor soundproofing and can cause disturbance to local residents particularly between the hours of 11.00 pm and 7.00 am.
+Such measures may include non amplified music only or silent discos after 11.00 pm - iii) preventing disturbance by customers arriving at or leaving the premises, particularly between the hours of 11.00 pm and 7.00 am; - iv) preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - v) the use of gardens and other open-air areas; - vi) the location of external lighting, including security lighting; - vii) other appropriate measures to prevent nuisance, such as the employment of registered door supervisors or the use of CCTV; - viii) preventing the consumption or supply of illegal drugs, including search procedures; - ix) whether the premises would lead to increased refuse storage or disposal problems, or additional litter (including fly posters and illegal placards) in the vicinity of the premises or that the manner of storage of any other waste materials does not adversely impact on public safety.
+Applicants are encouraged to recycle waste wherever possible; - any history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licensees.
+(Similarly cognisance will be taken of any evidence showing good management and no previous nuisance complaint history); - xi) to utilise effective means of reducing disorder by communicating with other licensees and the Police in communicating information regarding the potential for anti-social or criminal behaviour. (e.g. radios, pagers, ring rounds, membership of Stroud Safe etc.)